ReverendBayes/Live-Call-Analyzer/README.md

 ## Live-Call-Analyzer (Telecom)

-- ### Use This If You Need:

-- Real-time speech-to-text pipelines that actually work
-- Transcription with actionable insights for telecom calls
-- LLM-powered analysis: sentiment, intent, summaries, classification, churn risk, and escalation detection
-- Live escalation mapping and resolution tactic recommendations
-- Azure-centric architecture that scales without duct tape
-- Power BI as a plug-and-play analytics frontend for post-call insights

----
-### 🔍 Overview

 **Live-Call-Analyzer** is a modular application that analyzes telecom customer service conversations using a real-time AI pipeline built on:

 - **Azure Speech Services** for audio transcription